IOC for developing Haldia refinery into petrochemicals complex | Headlines

 IOC for developing Haldia refinery into petrochemicals complex

-We want to set up a petrochemicals complex contiguous to the Haldia refinery whose current capacity is 8.5 million tonnes per annum mtpa, the company official said.IOC has sought land from Haldia Fertiliser Corporation HFC, whose factory is lying defunct, for developing the petrochemicals complex, he said.
+We want to set up a petrochemicals complex contiguous to the Haldia refinery whose current capacity is 8.5 million tonnes per annum mtpa, the company official said.IOC has sought land from Hindustan Fertilizer Corporation HFC, whose factory is lying defunct, for developing the petrochemicals complex, he said.

 - Country: